toyasu/Swallowing_world/README.md

 ![toppage](https://github.com/toyasu/Swallowing_world/blob/master/%E3%82%B9%E3%82%AF%E3%83%AA%E3%83%BC%E3%83%B3%E3%82%B7%E3%83%A7%E3%83%83%E3%83%88%202020-06-30%2011.36.13.png)

-# swallowing world
+# swallowing world:bird:

-The "swallowing app" is aimed at people who want to know what swallow is.<br>
+:bulb:The "swallowing app" is aimed at people who want to know what swallow is.<br>

 I had worked in the hospital as a speech therapist for 4 years.<br>
 On that ocation I thought everyone don't know enough about swallowing(include patient's family).<br>